asyncapi/website/pages/blog/react-as-generator-engine.md

 - [`template-for-generator-templates`](https://github.com/asyncapi/template-for-generator-templates) template showcases features of [the AsyncAPI Generator](https://github.com/asyncapi/generator), including the React renderer.
 It shows how to write templates, reusable parts (components), what are the recommended patterns.
 It has simple and complex examples.
 You can also check how this same things could be done using Nunjucks in [this](https://github.com/asyncapi/template-for-generator-templates/tree/nunjucks) branch.
 - [`markdown-template`](https://github.com/asyncapi/markdown-template) is written using React.
 It generates documentation into a Markdown file.
+- [`ts-nats-template`](https://github.com/asyncapi/ts-nats-template/) is re-written using React to generate a TypeScript NATS client.

 If you want to check the source code of React renderer, please see official repository under [this](https://github.com/asyncapi/generator-react-sdk) link.